01 of 06

 Attract Toads, Frogs and Birds to Your Garden

 Make your garden welcoming to animals that feast on insects.
 Frogs and toads top that list.
 Sometimes all it takes to invite them is a bowl of water.
-I've never actually seen a toad take up residence in a toad house, but you never know.
-Mine usually just carve out a depression in the soil where they startle me - probably less than I startle them - when I least expect it.
+Put out a toad house and wait to see if anyone takes up residence.
+Often they simply carve out a depression in the soil where they wait quietly for insects to eat for dinner.

 05 of 06